 Along with layout and paint, flooring has perhaps the biggest impact on a room.
 It’s a large, dominant, visual element that affects how sound echoes in the room or carries beyond it, how much light reflects into the room, and how much dirt shows up.

-When buying a new home, checking what’s under the carpet might reveal lovely hardwood floors in pristine condition—or it might reveal a mess of a subfloor.
+When buying a new home, it’s a good idea to check what’s under the carpet.
+You might find lovely hardwood floors in pristine condition — or a mess of a subfloor.
 Knowing what you will have before signing the mortgage agreement will allow you to make a plan for any needed renovations.
 For a quick change, don’t underestimate a simple area rug.

 Fresh paint works wonders.
 Even if you don’t have time or budget for anything else, reimagine the wall color.
 Samples painted on the wall will show how the room’s light will affect the paint.
 Many paint brands now also offer virtual ways to “paint” your room.